Spaghetti-Noodle-Kitty/Spaghetti-Noodle-Kitty/README.md

 ## 🤔 Who dis?
 >My name is Zoe (She/Her), I am a 20y/o developer and systemengineer based in 🇨🇭.<br />
 >I currently work in cryptography and various network-security-topics.
-(I use arch btw.)
+(I use Hannah Montana Linux btw.)
 ><br />
 >Also an Open-Source fangirl and avid possum enjoyer